TimMonko/urssi-docs/docs/gh_repo_settings.md

 You may also like:

 - Always suggest updating pull request branches: Adds a button to update a PR with content from main -- useful for new contributors.
-- Automaticly delete head branches: Automatically deletes the branch after merging a PR.
+- Automatically delete head branches: Automatically deletes the branch after merging a PR.

 ## Branch Protection Rules